jschear/site/src/content/blog/2025-04-26-ai-vibecheck.md

 LLMs are closer to magic.
 Unless I've missed some new development in interpretability, you can't stare at the matrices powering them to figure out _why_ a model has given you a certain response.
 If you're having trouble with a tool, the solution is fuzzy: try a different model; try to stuff more relevant code in the context window; IDK, have you tried writing your prompt in all caps or asking more nicely?
 I would find it frustrating to be responsible for the quality of such a system.
 Maybe [someone](https://www.distributional.com) will figure out how to make useful assertions about the quality of their output.

-Nondeterminism isn't new: probabilistic data structures are useful, and everything these days is asynchronous and distributed and horrifying complex.
+Nondeterminism isn't new: probabilistic data structures are useful, and everything these days is asynchronous and distributed and horrifyingly complex.
 But do we have to inject _more_ chaos into everything?
 I am heartened by newer tools that use LLMs to write a script or plan for invoking deterministic tools.

 Also, just an aesthetic objection: dealing with tools that are confidently and cheerily wrong is annoying!
 Have some shame!